Joseph Carruthers

 Sir Joseph Hector McNeil Carruthers (21 December 1857 – 10 December 1932) was an Australian politician who served as Premier of New South Wales from 1904 to 1907.

 Carruthers is perhaps best remembered for founding the Liberal and Reform Association, the forerunner to the modern Liberal Party of Australia (New South Wales Division).
 Zachary Gorman has argued that Carruthers played a central role in re-orientating Australian liberalism to sit on the centre-right of the political divide, influencing political developments at both the Federal and State level.
-According to Percival Serle, few premiers of New South Wales succeeded in doing so much distinguished work.
-Early in his career, Henry Parkes, recognized Carruthers' untiring energy and ability, acknowledged that if Carruthers' comparatively frail body had allowed him, he might have done even more remarkable work for his own state or for the Commonwealth.

 Early years

 Carruthers was born in Kiama, New South Wales to Charlotte Prince and John Carruthers.
 He attended William Street National School and Fort Street High School in Sydney.
 After boarding at George Metcalfe's High School, Goulburn, he went up to the University of Sydney and graduated with a Bachelor of Arts in 1876.
-Two years later, he took his Master of Arts degree and was admitted to practice as a solicitor, where he remained for some years.
-In December 1879, he married Louise Marion Roberts.
+He took his Master of Arts degree two years later and was admitted to practice as a solicitor, where he remained for some years.
+While at the University he was a prominent cricketer and rugby union footballer, leading attempts by the Sydney University Football Club in 1877-78 to have the NSW Rugby Union switch to the Australian rules code.
+In December 1879, Carruthers married Louise Marion Roberts.